robincornett/send-images-rss/readme.txt

 == Upgrade Notice ==

-= 3.3.0 =
-Adds new filters for more control on excerpts, improves styling in excerpt feeds
+3.3.1: Fixes overzealous tag stripping in excerpts 3.3.0: Adds new filters for more control on excerpts, improves styling in excerpt feeds

 == Changelog ==

+= 3.3.1 =
+* fixed: overzealous tag stripping on excerpts (props @gretchenlouise for reporting)

 = 3.3.0 =
 * added: filter for the excerpt permalink